 Impacts associated with implementation of the non-structural measures and most of the structural measures will be short-term, temporary, amenable to mitigation, and spatially distributed across the watershed, and will not contribute to significant adverse effects or cumulative impacts on the environment.
 However, structural compliance measures that involve substantial earth movement could have potentially significant cumulative impacts to traffic, greenhouse gas emissions, and noise when considered in conjunction with other past, present, and future construction; including but not limited to construction and repair of infrastructure (such as roads), housing construction, commercial construction activities, and restoration projects involving earth moving and construction equipment.
 Regional Water Board staff’s oversight of construction activities though permits, regulatory programs, and other authorities will provide an opportunity to limit the potential for cumulative impacts by ensuring that multiple projects proposing various compliance measures and implementation of BMPs with the potential to cause short-term impacts are phased appropriately to limit potential cumulative impacts.

 Based on a review of the available information, and as a result of implementing various compliance measures including creating riparian buffers, exclusion fencing, construction and daily operations of a new wastewater treatment plant and expansion of an existing wastewater treatment plant, it has been determined that significant and unavoidable impacts to the environment have the potential to occur.
 Cumulative impacts are especially significant in areas that are already listed as impaired or otherwise degraded since the system or species has already lost resilience to external stressors.
-Due to the fact that many streams in the region are impaired and several rare, threatened and endangered are present throughout the region any adverse impact that has the potential to occur in multiple instances could be considered significant and unavoidable.
+Due to the fact that many streams in the region are impaired/polluted and several rare, threatened and endangered are present throughout the region any adverse impact that has the potential to occur in multiple instances could be considered significant and unavoidable.
 Many of the potential impacts discussed throughout this CEQA analysis can be reduced through proper implementation of mitigation measures; however, cumulatively these impacts do have the potential for significant adverse effects on the environment that cannot be reduced to a less than significant level with mitigation.
 The impact is overridden by project benefits as set forth in the SED.

 (c) – Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?